hirnahate/labs/README.md

-## Hi there 👋
+# Hi there 👋 Welcome to my GitHub!

+I'm passionate about building and learning, and this space is where I share my journey as a developer.
+Here's a little about me:

-- 🔭 I’m currently working on updating my website :)
+- 🔭 **What I’m working on:** Updating my personal website 🚀
-- 🌱 I’m currently learning about data structures and computer organization
+- 🌱 **What I’m learning:** Exploring data structures and computer organization 🧠
-- 👯 I’m looking to collaborate on my website :p
+- 👯 **What I’m looking to collaborate on:** Contributions to my website (let’s make it awesome together!) ✨
-- 🤔 I’m looking for help with my website!
-- 💬 Ask me about anything!!!
+- 🤔 **What I need help with:** Open to suggestions and improvements for my website—any tips are welcome! 💡
+- 💬 **Ask me about:** Anything!
+I’m always happy to chat and share what I know 📚
-- 📫 How to reach me: email - hderege@seattleu.edu
+- 📫 **How to reach me:** Email me at [hderege@seattleu.edu](mailto:hderege@seattleu.edu) 📩
-- 😄 Pronouns: she/her
+- 😄 **Pronouns:** She/Her
-- ⚡ Fun fact: I made my first project in the 4th grade!
+- ⚡ **Fun fact:** I built my first project in the 4th grade—been coding ever since! 🌟

+Let’s connect, create, and grow together! 🌐✨

 <!--